• Target level of study

 On a practical level, a fundamental place is given to teaching practicum which will allow students to familiarize themselves with the equipment commonly used in companies in the field, thanks to state-of-the-art equipment and professional equipment available at the university.

-See the complete page of this course
+See the full page for this route

 Integrated and Embedded Electronic Systems

-See the complete page of this course
+See the full page for this route

-Integrated and Embedded Electronic Systems -Apprenticeship
+Integrated and Embedded Electronic Systems - Learning

-See the complete page of this course
+See the full page for this route

 Robotics